 Foreign students in Finland

 You can come to Finland as an exchange student.
 Your studies in Finland will usually last from six months to a year.
 You can become an exchange student through various programmes.
-For example, Erasmus, Nordplus, FIRST and Fulbright offer exchange positions.
+For example, Erasmus, Nordplus, and Fulbright offer exchange positions.
 You can also seek an exchange position independently.

 If you would like to study as an exchange student in Finland, contact the international affairs department of your school or your student office.